NEventStore/CommonDomain-ReadOnly/README.md

 # OLD PACKAGE FOR NES 4.0

-CommonDomain has been merged in NEventStore v.5
+This package has been deprecated because CommonDomain has been merged in NEventStore v.5.